Xomega-Net/Xomega.Docs/docs/tutorial/2-search/6-dynamic-enum.md

 ![Generator key type](img6/gen-key-type.png)

 :::note
-You'll need to set it back to `True` after running the generator, if you're not planning to keep it this way.
+You'll need to set it back to `True` after running the generator if you're not planning to keep it this way.
 :::

 Let's again right-click on the `sales_person.xom` file and run the *Read Enum Operation* generator.

 As before, this will add a `read enum` operation to the `sales person` object, decorated with the enumeration specification.
-We will strip it off of any extraneous parameters, except for the key, description and the `territory id`, which we can use for cascading selection.
+We will strip it off of any extraneous parameters, except for the key, description, and `territory id`, which we can use for cascading selection.
 We'll also add an output parameter `is-current` and will tie it to the enumeration's `is-active-param` attribute, as follows.

 ```xml